ttopper/CPSC128/docs/02_SIPO/14_Symbolic_constants.md

 remainder = remainder % SECS_PER_MINUTE

 # Output.
-print(tot_seconds, "seconds =", days, "days,", hours, "hours,",) print(minutes, "minutes and", remainder, "seconds")
+print(tot_seconds, "seconds =", days, "days,", hours, "hours,",end=' ')
+print(minutes, "minutes and", remainder, "seconds")
 ```

 Notes:

-- Note the effect of the trailing comma in the second last line.
-Try removing it and see how the output changes.
-How would you describe what this comma does?
+- Note the effect of including `end = ' '` in the second last line.
+Try removing it and the comma and see how the output changes.
+How would you describe what it does?

 - Note the empty `print()` statements, i.e. `print()` statements with no items in the brackets.
 These are used to output blank lines.